chizhang529/smart-fit/README.md

 </p>

 ## Copyright :copyright:
-All trademarks and clothes photoes in the app are owned by Uniqlo Co., Ltd. The use of the copyrighted work involved in this project is for educational purposes, and should be considered fair use.
+All trademarks and clothes photos in the app are owned by Uniqlo Co., Ltd. The use of the copyrighted work involved in this project is for educational purposes, and should be considered fair use.